 How can you help?

 Our goal is to reduce our water footprint in Casa Grande by 15% to lessen our existing dependence on groundwater as a community.
 Saving water can be as simple as fixing a leaky faucet, a toilet leak or adjusting your irrigation schedule so that your plants are receiving the appropriate amount of water they need.
+Follow the SAVE IT! campaign on Facebook or Instagram to get tips and access to conservation resources.
 If we all do our part and save a little, we all benefit a lot!

 Questions about Save It!?

 Have questions about the Save It! campaign that aren’t answered on this page?
 Head over to our Save It!
 FAQs page!

 Energy Star labeled dishwashers use 3.5 gallons or less during a single cycle.
 Hand washing dishes can use up to 27 gallons per load.
 Stop pre-rinsing.
 You’ll save water and you won’t get wrinkly fingers!
 Always wash a full load in the machine!